Gymnastics, Mental Health

 This is where we get back to Covid and some of the benefits of such a terrible time in society.
 Covid has spurred the world to create more online resources that are available at a much lower cost than traditional education.
 Now information flows like drinking out of a firehose and yes, a lot of the information is not great, even from those who claim to be professionals.

 However, this is actually a good thing if you take a long time horizon on the payouts.
-The youth of today know that a lot of the information given to them from adults is wrong and now adults have, in many ways, been forced to provide better information and easier access to it because now that the information is flowing like a firehose, the chances of a young student in any discipline learning different opinions from all over the world is much higher.
+The youth of today know that a lot of the information given to them by adults is wrong and now adults have, in many ways, been forced to provide better information and easier access to it because now that the information is flowing like a firehose, the chances of a young student in any discipline learning different opinions from all over the world is much higher.

 This no doubt frustrates adults who truly believe their way is the best way, due to experience… but of course you can’t parade around notions of democracy and not allow the youth to explore knowledge on their own terms.

-Psychologists know that without context, it’s not really knowledge, so I believe that social media, and now the Covid pandemic are actually forcing us to start sharing ideas more openly and are actually helping develop our new generation’s knowledge, even if the specific facts are touch and go.
+Psychologists know that without context, it’s not really knowledge, so I believe that social media and now the Covid pandemic are actually forcing us to start sharing ideas more openly and are actually helping develop our new generation’s knowledge, even if the specific facts are touch and go.

-For this reason the Freestyle Trampoline Association partners with many online educational brands and organizations such as SportsEdTV to help keep the firehose running!
-Over time and after a learning curve, I believe the youth will be much more appreciative of certain facts and will hopefully actually learn to appreciate articles and scientific information at a more intuitive level which can then be more accurately applied to the real world.
-Knowledge is useless unless it can be applied to the real world, even if some of the specific talking-points are not 100% accurate.
+For this reason, the Freestyle Trampoline Association partners with many online educational brands and organizations, such as SportsEdTV, to help keep the firehose running!
+Over time and after a learning curve, I believe the youth will be much more appreciative of certain facts and will hopefully actually learn to appreciate articles and scientific information at a more intuitive level, which can then be more accurately applied to the real world.
+Knowledge is useless unless it can be applied to the real world, even if some of the specific talking points are not 100% accurate.

 References: